ChQf/ChQf.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a postgraduate student majoring in Power System & Automation with the College of Electrical Engineering & Automation, Fuzhou University, Fuzhou, China.
-I received my B.Eng degree in Electrical Engineering & Automation from Fuzhou University, Fuzhou, China, in 2018.
+I received my M.Eng degree in Power System & Automation and B.Eng degree in Electrical Engineering & Automation from Fuzhou University, China, in 2021 and 2018, respectively.
-Then, I was recommended for admission to be a postgraduate without exams.
-My current research interests are **the application of big data/machine learning in power systems (evaluation, prediction, and optimization)**.
+My current research interest is **the application of big data/machine learning in power systems (evaluation, prediction, and optimization)**.
-In my undergraduate period, I was committed to participating in robotics competitions, in which I combined MCU with sensors to control robot behaviors.
+In my undergraduate period, I was committed to participating in robotics competitions, in which I combined MCU with sensors to control the behaviors of robots.

 ---

 ## News

+* May 2021, my new research manuscript (first author) submitted to *CSEE Journal Journal of Power & Energy Systems* was under major revision.
 * Apr.
-2021, Acceptance: my new research manuscript (first author) was accepted by International Journal of Electrical Power & Energy Systems.
+2021, Acceptance: my new research manuscript (first author) was accepted by *International Journal of Electrical Power & Energy Systems*.
 * Mar.
+2021, **I received my M.Eng degree in Power System & Automation.**
+* Mar.
 2021, Award: I was awarded Outstanding Graduate of Fuzhou University.
 * Mar.
-2021, Acceptance: my new research manuscript (co-author) was accepted by Electric Power Automation Equipment.
+2021, Acceptance: my new research manuscript (co-author) was accepted by *Electric Power Automation Equipment*.
 * Mar.
-2021, Acceptance: my new research manuscript (first author) was accepted by International Transactions on Electrical Energy Systems.
+2021, Acceptance: my new research manuscript (first author) was accepted by *International Transactions on Electrical Energy Systems*.
-* Mar.
-2021, my new research manuscript (corresponding author) submitted to CSEE Journal Journal of Power & Energy Systems was under major revision.
 * Jan.
 2021, I successfully defended my master thesis named "An Adaptive Transient Stability Assessment Model Based on Deep Learning" (Grade: Excellent).
 * Dec.
 2020, Scholarship: I was awarded Lifud Scholarship for Postgraduate, Fuzhou University.
 * Oct.
 2020, Scholarship: I was awarded Outstanding Academic Scholarship for Postgraduate, Fuzhou University.